RAMP: A Benchmark for Evaluating Robotic Assembly Manipulation and Planning: Benchmark

 \subsection{Performance Measures}

-The performance of methods being tested on the RAMP benchmark is assessed using measures that have been chosen carefully to reflect the needs of industry.
+The performance of methods being tested on the the RAMP benchmark is assessed using measures that have been chosen carefully to reflect the needs of industry.
 The two priorities are that the assemblies: (i) are completed accurately; and (ii) in the shortest amount of time.
-The results obtained from RAMP thus include the time of each successful and correct peg insertion, i.e., when the peg is inserted fully (so that no stem is visible) into the correct hole pinning the correct two joints of the beams.
-The time must also include the time taken to generate the executed plan.
-These results are presented as plots similar to those found in Fig.\ref{fig:plots}; the plots include the average across the five repeats and the most successful attempt.
+An insertion is accurate if a peg is inserted, such that no stem is visible, into the correct hole pinning the required two joints of the beams.
+If a peg is not inserted into the correct hole, is not flush with the surface of the joint, or is not pinning the correct two joints together then the task completion percentage does not increase.
+The results obtained from RAMP thus include the time of each successful peg insertion with the time also including the time taken to generate the executed plan.
+These results are presented as plots similar to those found in Fig.\ref{fig:plots}, and include the average across five repeats and the most successful attempt.